-Whilst the reanalysis method and utility is CO_2 specific, its applicability to alternative gases (including unreactive N_2O and CH_4) is discussed and shown in Table 1 of (Woolf et al., 2016).
-The impact on the net gas fluxes of not performing this reanalysis on a relatively large time series of CO_2 measurements through the north and south Atlantic is demonstrated within case study one (Sect.
+Whilst the reanalysis method and utility is CO_2 specific, its applicability to alternative gases (including unreactive N_2O and CH_4) is discussed and shown in Table 1 of Woolf et al. (2016).
+The impact on the net gas fluxes of not performing this reanalysis on a relatively large time series of CO_2 measurements through the north and south Atlantic is demonstrated within case study 1 (Sect.
 3.1), whereas the impact on global net integrated gas fluxes has been analysed by Woolf et al. (2019).

 A typical workflow for calculating sea-to-air gas fluxes from in situ data using FluxEngine, and the tools used at each step, is illustrated in Fig. 2.
-All of the in situ analysis utilities, including the use of the reanalyse_socat_driver.py tool, are demonstrated in case studies one to three (Sect.
+All of the in situ analysis utilities, including the use of the reanalyse_socat_driver.py tool, are demonstrated in case study 1 to case study 3 (Sect.
 3).